Last updated December 2023.

 For some, the first step may be to sit down and crunch the numbers.
-Figure out what you’ve spent in medical costs over the last year (in monthly expenses, provider fees, prescriptions, etc.).
-Then you may want to do a cost analysis of the various HCSMs out there.
+Figure out what you’ve spent in out-of-pocket medical costs over the last year (in monthly expenses, provider fees, co-pays, prescriptions, etc.).
+Then you may want to do a pricing analysis of the various HCSMs out there.

-For those with affordable employer-based plans, you may have to consider other factors besides cost.
+For those with affordable employer-based health insurance plans, you may have to consider other factors besides cost.
 There are those who will make the switch simply to align themselves with others who share their same religious beliefs.
-Again, each individual will have to look at the numbers and decide what’s right for their family.
+Again, anyone considering will have to look at the numbers and decide what’s right for their family.

 Health care sharing organizations are very popular with the self-employed.
-Without the option of an employer-based plan, these individuals are left to shop for themselves and their families.
+Without the option of an employer-based health insurance plan, these individuals are left to shop for themselves and their families.

-As can be expected, because of the faith component of most health care sharing ministries, a growing number of churches and Christian organizations are looking at health care sharing as an option for their employees.
+As can be expected, because of the faith component of most health care sharing ministries, a growing number of Christian Churches are looking at health care sharing as an option for their employees.

 When can you join?

 As we mentioned before, you can join no matter what time of year it is!
 The good news is that there is no enrollment period with health care sharing organizations.

 Whether you’re considering an HCSM for the cost savings, community prayer support, alignment of beliefs, or because you’re self-employed or a Christian organization, you’re likely to find health care sharing an intriguing option.